 The game was back and forth from the opening tip and was characterized by a series of runs from both sides.
-Neither team found any separation for the first ten minutes, until the Ephs went on a 10-0 run with 7:50 remaining in the first half.
-They were able to maintain a large lead for a good portion of the half, extending it all the way to 15 points with 3:26 left on the clock, until the Mammoths went on a run of their own to close out the half.
+Neither team found any separation for the first ten minutes until the Ephs went on a 10-0 run with 7:50 remaining in the first half.
+They extended their lead all the way to 15 points with less than four minutes remaining on the clock, but the Mammoths went on a run of their own to close out the half.

-The highlight of the run came with just 32 seconds remaining in the half, when Day was able to sink a three while being fouled and subsequently cashed in on the free throw for a four-point play and cut the Eph’s lead to just two going into halftime.
+The highlight of the run came with just 32 seconds remaining in the frame.
+Garret Day ’21 sunk a fade away three while being fouled and subsequently cashed in on the free throw to complete the four-point play and cut the Eph’s lead to just two going into halftime.

-The Ephs had the final shot but could not convert on a deep three that hit the back rim and was secured by Chery, who dished it to Day to run out the rest of the clock for a Mammoths victory.
+The Ephs had the final shot but could not convert on a deep three that hit the back rim and was secured by Chery, who kicked it to Day to run out the rest of the clock for a Mammoths victory.

-Day led the way for the Mammoths with his first career double-double, notching a game high 24 points shooting 50% from three and gathering 12 boards to go along with his scoring.
+Day led the way for the Mammoths with his first career double-double, notching a game high 24 points shooting 50 percent from three and gathering 12 boards to go along with his scoring.
 Chery picked up his second double-double on the season with 17 points and 10 rebounds, while Grant Robinson ’21 added 13 points coming off the bench.

 The Mammoths now look ahead to their semifinal bout with Colby this Saturday, Feb.
 29 at Tufts.

 Colby is the higher seed, coming in ranked second in the NESCAC, while Amherst holds the number three seed, but Amherst comfortably handled business in the only meeting between the two teams during the regular season, winning by 18 points.